Jordanh1996/BlogServer/README.md

 <h2>Problems & Solutions</h2>
     <ul>Issues with the Cross-Origin-Resource Sharing permissions, solved it by using cors third party library.</ul>
-    <ul>An issue occured after attempting to log out when the user info is retrieved from redis.
-Solved by hydrating
-    the user object with the User model.</ul>
+    <ul>Had issues after retrieving data from redis.
+The data was regular objects while data that comes from the MySQL database are models.
+Solved by turning the regular objects to model instances.</ul>